Skip to Content

 What foods should cocker spaniels avoid?

-Avoid chocolate, grapes, onions, garlic, avocado, nuts, and xylitol—they’re toxic troublemakers that’ll send you racing to the vet.
+Avoid chocolate, grapes, onions, garlic, and xylitol—they’re toxic troublemakers that can harm your furry friend’s health.

 How much homemade food per day?

-Feed your cocker spaniel about 1 cup of homemade food per 10 pounds of body weight daily.
+Your cocker spaniel needs about 1 cup of homemade food per 10 pounds of body weight daily.
+So a 30-pound spaniel gets roughly 3 cups, split between two meals for better digestion.

 Can I freeze homemade cocker spaniel food?